Rajshree-class patrol vessel: Operational history

 On the evening of 24 August 2024, ICGS Rajratan, in coordination with Maritime Rescue Coordination Sub Centre (MRCSC) Pipavav and an ICG Dornier 228, rescued 9 crew members of IFB Angel.
 The Fishing Boast was adrift 70 km south of Diu amid rough seas due to an engine failure.
 The boat was later towed to Jafarabad.

 Ships in class

 The first vessel in the series ICGS Rajshree was commissioned by Director General Indian Coast Guard, Vice Admiral M.P.
 Muralidharan at GRSE Jetty on 15 February 2012.
 Firstly commanded by Commandant Pankaj Verma, an alumnus of the prestigious US Naval War College, Newport.
 The ship is named after an old Seaward class defense boat (SDB) of the Indian Navy INS Rajshree that served from 1983 to 2006.The second ship, ICGS Rajtarang, was commissioned at Chennai on 19 May 2012, and the third, ICGS Rajkiran, on 29 August 2012, at Visakhapatnam.

 A follow-on order of 5 more ships will be built with deliveries starting by mid 2018.

 Indian government gifted a Rajshree-class patrol vessel named PS Zoroaster to Seychelles Coast Guard.
 SCGS Zoroaster was refitted at GRSE in 2024 and returned to Seychelles along with INS Sunanya on 15 June 2024.
+GRSE was awarded the second refit contract worth ₹33 crore for Zoroaster on 6 February 2026 by the Ministry of External Affairs.
+The contract was to be executed within three months.
+Following the completion of the refit, the vessel was escorted by to her home port, Port Victoria, on 12 June 2026.